pltrinh1122/mcu/reference/MCU_NOTE_SPECIFICATION.md

 - Reference from base spec inheritance diagram

 ### **Verification**
+- Optional validator rules:
-- Optional validator rule to check timestamps on headings
+  - Check timestamps on headings
+  - Check presence and correctness of anchor ids preceding each entry

 ---